meomeodicode/E2E-Encrypted-Messaging-App/README.md

 ### Message Decryption Behavior
 - Users can only decrypt messages intended for them
+- Messages with an invalid signature are discarded and not shown to the user.
 - Messages sent by a user show as "[Encrypted message you sent]"
 - Messages encrypted with old/different keys show appropriate error messages
 - Different browsers cannot decrypt each other's messages (expected E2E behavior)